folio-org/mod-reservoir/README.md

 record corresponds to a cluster.

 At this stage, only `metadataPrefix` with value `marcxml` is supported.
-This parameter can be omitted in which case `marcxml` is assumed.
+This parameter can be omitted, in which case `marcxml` is assumed.

-Example, to to fetch "title" clusters via OAI:
+Example, to fetch "title" clusters via OAI:

 ```
 curl -HX-Okapi-Tenant:$OKAPI_TENANT "$OKAPI_URL/reservoir/oai?set=title&verb=ListRecords"